 Friends describe her as: Resilient, determined and sincere

-19-year-old Siham lives in London and interns with media outlet GiveMeSport.
+19-year-old Siham lives in London and has interned with various media outlets.
 She dreams of working in the sports industry to create change and heighten the visibility of Muslim women.
 She is determined to increase media coverage of women in sports in the belief that it would inspire younger generations to get into sports.

 Siham, who is Somali, is passionate about creating safe spaces for women and young girls to enjoy sports – especially those from ethnic minority communities.
 Upon realizing that many women and girls dropped out of sports after secondary school because of the lack of spaces to keep active and stay healthy - or because they didn’t feel comfortable in available spaces - she created a summer women’s community football initiative aged 17 that is largely made of Muslim women.
 In the next couple of years, she hopes to expand it to young women in Somalia.